-About Maplehill School and Community Farm
+About Maplehill School and Farm

 Since 1966, Elmhill, Inc. has operated various programs to serve Vermont children and adolescents.
 In the past, the organization has provided group living, parent support, adolescent advocacy, and educational programs.
-Currently, Elmhill, Inc. oversees the operations of both Maplehill School and Maplehill Community Farm.
+Currently, Elmhill, Inc. oversees the operations of both Maplehill School and Maplehill School and Farm.
 Collectively, these two operations provide a wide range of educational services for youth, and fresh farm food for the community with a focus on community elders.

 Overview and School Philosophy

 Since its founding in 1989, Maplehill School has provided students with a curriculum that blends traditional studies with experiential learning.
-Committed to land-based learning that is rooted in milieu therapy and authentic relationships, Maplehill School and Community Farm seeks to provide a caring learning environment to young people and to support the broader community through the community asset of the farm.
+Committed to land-based learning that is rooted in milieu therapy and authentic relationships, Maplehill School and Farm seeks to provide a caring learning environment to young people and to support the broader community through the community asset of the farm.

-Maplehill School and Community Farm is nestled in the hills of Central Vermont.
-Grounded in a deep commitment to nurturing authentic relationships between students, staff, volunteers and community members, the Maplehill School and Community Farm offers young people unique opportunities to learn in either small groups or through individualized learning opportunities.
+Maplehill School and Farm is nestled in the hills of Central Vermont.
+Grounded in a deep commitment to nurturing authentic relationships between students, staff, volunteers and community members, the Maplehill School and Farm offers young people unique opportunities to learn in either small groups or through individualized learning opportunities.

 Maplehill School is a safe, caring, land-based educational community where relationships inspire learning.
 Our mission is to provide real-world educational experiences where students and adults gain practical skills and personal successes.
 Through the acquisition of academic, vocational, and social skills, students are prepared for further education, training, employment, and independent living.
 Students leave Maplehill School with the strength of character and self-worth that allows them to live socially responsible, positive, productive lives, give to others, and contribute to the health and beauty of their surroundings.